AnanyaRavi29/Mars-Tas-1/README.md

-##Problem 5
+#Problem 5

 Export is a built-in command of the Bash shell.
-It is used to mark variables and functions to be passed to child processes.
+It marks an environment variables to be exported to child-processes.
-A variable will be included in child process environments without affecting other environments.
 Environment variables are set when you open a new shell session.
+At any time if you change any of the variable values, the shell has no way of picking that change.
+The export command, on the other hand, provides the ability to update the current shell session about the change you made to the exported variable.
+You don’t have to wait until new shell session to use the value of the variable you changed.

 So if we will execute